nicon-tech/Informed-HySINDy/Hopper_HySINDy/readme.txt

 execute.

 The folders "plot_performance" and "Analysis_RecoveryRate_ClusterDimension_Noise"
-contain additional code to perform more in-depth analysis about how the algorithm works.
+contain additional codes to perform more in-depth analysis about how the algorithm works.

 The other folders ("hopper", "SINDy", "validation") contain the utils functions called by the main code.